 Caring for your hutch

-Your hutch has been treated with a base coat of wood preservative and while the wood we use for the majority of this product is highly durable and resistant to decay and rot, we strongly recommend that you treat your hutch with a high quality varnish or wood preservative before exposing it to the elements and that you re-treat it at least once a year (preferably before the winter season) to maintain the applied preservative and water repellent properties.
+Your hutch has been treated with a base coat of wood preservative and while the wood we use for the majority of this product is highly durable and resistant to decay and rot, we strongly recommend that you treat your hutch with a high quality varnish or wood preservative before exposing it to the elements and that you re-treat it once a year (preferably before the winter season) to maintain the applied preservative and water repellent properties.

 It would also be beneficial to occasionally spray the locks and stays with products like WD40 to keep the metal lubricated.

 We also highly recommend that you try and position your hutch in a protected area which is not overly exposed to the elements or high winds but one that also allows for adequate air circulation around the entire hutch.

 Every year in the UK we have a few strong storms that bring high winds which can result in your hutch being blown over or even the roof being blown off.